openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 This section describes Open edX installation options and the components that each option includes.
-There are two virtual machine options, which install the Open edX software in a virtual Ubuntu machine.
+There are two virtual machine options, which install the Open edX software using Docker.
 If you prefer, you can install into an Ubuntu machine of your own using the Native installation.

 .. contents::
  :local: